open-make/airtrack-doc-website/code_usage.md

 Depending on the position of your camera you need to adjust the pixel values for the tracked platform in the code.

 - The minimal and maximal x and y values specify the pixels in the camera view where the center of the platform is if the mouse is in a lane.
-    - These values can be found in the definitions.h file starting with line 111
+    - These values can be found in the definitions.h file starting with "DistancesStruct ()"

 - Use the "ccc_hello_world" to determine pixel values of the area